marneu/joomlatic/README.md

 - Forgot username (not yet implemented)

 ## Which data is logged?
-see syslog for:
+System syslog sets:
+- Date
 - Time

+Plugin logs:
 - Severity

-Plugin logs
-- system user (for virtual environments)
+- System user (for virtual environments)
 - Event
 - Username
 - Details (if any)